Operating support for arts and cultural organizations in Wayne, Oakland, and Macomb counties.

 View the funding decisions and reporting process.

-The Detroit Arts Support partners are proud to announce the FULL list of DAS grantees.
+The Detroit Arts Support partners are proud to announce the full list of 80 funded organizations.
+You can also view each foundation’s individual funding decisions.

 Please note: Throughout the DAS cycle, organizations will be pushed notifications via email from the address grants@culturesource.org.